Fagna

 Prototyping

-After developing the brand, i designed on-brand UI components, iterated the wireframes and developed them into a hi-fi prototype.
+After developing the brand, I designed on-brand UI components, iterated the wireframes and developed them into a hi-fi prototype.

 Testing